TemitopeOladokun/Days-of-Deep-Learning/README.md

 ## DAY 13:  08/10/2019
 1. I continued my course on sentiment analysis
-2. Dived into some documentation in Python
+2. Dived into some documentation in Python     https://docs.python.org/2/library/collections.html

+## DAY 14: 09/10/2019
+1. Solving the projects in Sentiment analysis videos 2.
+3.